-Could Thanos Return?
-The Ending Of 'Avengers: Endgame' Left Fans Asking
+The Ending Of 'Avengers: Endgame' Has Fans Asking This One Question

 The Avengers have faced countless enemies throughout the past 11 years of the Marvel Cinematic Universe, but none of them hold a candle to Thanos.
 After the Mad Titan succeeded in destroying half of all life in the universe in Avengers: Infinity War, the remaining heroes faced the daunting task of trying to defeat their most powerful foe and also reversing the effects of his life-obliterating snap in Avengers: Endgame.
 But the ending of the new movie has fans wondering if this is it for Thanos, or if Thanos could return in a future Marvel movie.
 Let's break down all things Thanos in Endgame.